 Clearwater's critical accounting policies are those that are important to the portrayal of Clearwater's financial position and operations and may require management to make judgments based on underlying estimates and assumptions about future events and their effects.
 These estimates can include but are not limited to estimates regarding inventory valuation, accounts receivable valuation allowances and estimates of future cash flows for impairment tests.
 Underlying estimates and assumptions are based on historical experience and other factors that are believed by management to be reasonable under the circumstances.
 These estimates and assumptions are subject to change as new events occur, as more experience is acquired, as additional information is obtained, and as the operating environment changes.
 Clearwater has considered recent market conditions including changes to its cost of capital in making these estimates.
 Refer to the notes to the annual financial statements for a complete listing of critical accounting policies and estimates used in the preparation of the consolidated financial statements.

-Clearwater reviewed all new accounting standards issued by the CICA in order to determine the impact of the new standards, if any as follows:
+Clearwater reviewed all new accounting standards issued by the CICA in order to determine the impact of the new standards and has addressed them in the section entitled "International Financial Reporting Standards" that follows. :